ying-tang/help-documentation/_userguides/Optimized_Load_Balancing.md

 Some SDNs have an ARP responder (for example, as in OpenStack Neutron), so they may respond with old or inconsistent information.
 This situation accentuates the normal drawbacks with the ARP move method, leading to a possibility of split-brain function.
 This method would be very unhealthy to apply in OpenStack Neutron if you have a Master-Master DB setup, for example.
 Fortunately, ARP responder is an option in Neutron, so it can be disabled if necessary.

+For more information about load balancing in Neutron, here's a [related introductory article](http://ibm-blue-box-help.github.io/help-documentation/neutron/Intro_to_LBaaS/), and here's an article describing some [limitations you might encounter](http://ibm-blue-box-help.github.io/help-documentation/neutron/Limitations_of_LBaaSv2/).

 ### One Degenerate Case: ARP Load Balancing

 Here there be dragons!
 ARP load balancing is a case in which you are constantly sending gratuitous ARP packets, so that—on a sub-second time window—you are sending thousands and thousands of packets that must be processed.
 It generates hundreds or thousands of times the normal load.
 In a normal networking situation, the ARP move or MAC move is a rare event—for example, there will be an ARP packet when the system comes online, then there might be one maybe 4 hours later…and so forth.
 It is not a usual design case for SDNs.
 Load balancing in this case is accomplished by a constant stream of updates that must ascend to the control plane and be pushed back out to every host, thus eating up a lot of system resources to perform a function that could be performed much more efficiently.